Tips For Better Sleep

 Sleep apnea is a sleeping disorder that can potentially be threatening to one’s health – it causes a person to have interruptions in breathing during sleep.

-People suffering from obstructive sleep apnea experience a partial collapse of throat muscled during sleep, interrupting a healthy flow of oxygen to the respiratory system.
+People suffering from obstructive sleep apnea experience a partial collapse of the throat muscle during sleep, interrupting a healthy flow of oxygen to the respiratory system.

-The lack of oxygen from the intermittent absence of breathing can raise the carbon dioxide levels in your blood and increase pressure on your head.
+The intermittent absence of breathing can cause a lack of oxygen, raise carbon dioxide levels in the blood, and increase pressure on the head.

-Such occurrence is a proven cause of morning headaches.
+Such an occurrence is a proven cause of morning headaches.

 Some common signs and symptoms of sleep apnea to look out for are loud snoring, dry mouth feeling, and pauses in breathing during your sleep.

-If you sleep with a companion in the room, let them observe your snoring patterns and listen for anything unusual with the way you snore.
+If you sleep with a companion in the room, let them observe your snoring patterns and listen for anything unusual in your snoring.

 Sleep labs are also common in hospitals, where you would be hooked up to machines and observed for obvious signs of sleep apnea.

-If your sleep apnea causes your chronic headaches, your sleep specialist may prescribe you a continuous positive airway pressure machine or more commonly known as CPAP.
+If sleep apnea causes chronic headaches, your sleep specialist may prescribe a continuous positive airway pressure machine (CPAP).

-A CPAP machine might feel unusual to use initially, but ensuring that you breathe well during your sleep helps you get rid of those morning headaches.
+Although a CPAP machine might initially feel unusual to use, ensuring that you breathe well during your sleep can help you eliminate those morning headaches.

 Teeth grinding at night